 - In February 2021, new NHS guidance in England advised there should be no further remote assessments for detention under the Mental Health Act, following a High Court ruling that the practice was unlawful.

-- In January 2021, the Department of Health and Social Care and NHS England published legal guidance for mental health, learning disability and autism services supporting people during the COVID-19 pandemic.
+- In January 2021, the Department of Health and Social Care and NHS England published legal guidance for mental health, learning disability and autism services supporting people during the coronavirus (COVID-19) pandemic.